Abebayehu-Alaro/Facial_Recognition_Based_Attendance_System/README.md

 ## Features of this Project

-This system is expected to provide student attendance system-related functionalities like marking attendance using face recognition and making the report for the recorded attendance.
+Facial Recognition Based Attendance System provides student attendance system-related functionalities like marking attendance using face recognition and making the report for the recorded attendance.
 For a better understanding of our system, we divided the functionalities of our system by modules.
-The proposed system is expected to provide the following services.
+It provide the following services.
 ### Admin Module / Super Administrator
 1. The system shall allow the admin to enter all the new users’ (students, lecturers, department heads, and admins) information.